varmox/numberplatesCH/README.md

 <hr>

 <h2> Compile with MATLAB MCC </h2>
 If you want to use the project as an executable you can compile it yourself with mcc.
-Run the following in matlab
+Run the following in matlab <br>
 <code> mcc -m -I 'C:\matlab source\compiled' -d 'C:\matlab source\exe' number_plate_det.m </code>